PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Pointers/Lecture/english.md

 ./input
 ```

+We are trying to access memory from our `argv` array that has not been set to anything (because we didn't type in "Mikey" after "./input").

 In C "null" usually means we are accessing memory that has not been set to anything.

-It is generally not a good idea to read memory that has not been set, as it probably has random 0s and 1s from something else.
+You might ask "what is the string at `argv[0]`"?
+Well if you change your code to access the first string in `argv[0]` then you will get "./input", which was litterally the command for running the `input` program!

+# Out of bounds
 In C we have to manually check how long our array is so that we don't accidentally offset outside of the array.
+We call this the "bounds" of an array.

-Thankfully of the parameters (inputs) from main is called `argc` which stands for "argument count", `argc` is an int.
+Thankfully one of the parameters (inputs) from main is called `argc` which stands for "argument count", `argc` is an int.
 You can use `argc` to prevent yourself from offsetting outside of the arrays bounds.
 You can also use `argc` see how many arguments were given.

 Change our program to detect if it was run with an argument by using `argc`'s number.